SandyWyper/SWWS-JulieMossFineArt/content/pages/collections/index.md

     image3:
       image: /uploads/watercolour-sketch-.jpg
       alt: "Pitons inks and watercolours on paper "
-  - title: Further afield
+  - title: "wanderlust "
+    description: >-
+      'I craved to go beyond the garden gate, to follow the road that passed by it, and set out for the unknown"

+      Alexandra David-Neel

-    description: "Works inspired by travel and the islands of the West Indies "
+      Works inspired by travel and the islands of the West Indies
     image1:
       image: /uploads/plantation-house-j-moss.jpg
       alt: "plantation house oils on canvas 123cm x 123cm "